annachoi4/Choisters/README.md

 # Choisters

-Tinder for Dogs:
+by Anna Choi, Andrés Rodriguez, Gabriella Roman, Christopher Trinh

+## About
-Web Application where owners are able to look for playmates for their dogs.
+A web application where dog owners can look for playmates for their dogs.
+Also known as **Tinder for Dogs.**